Settings: Live Pipeline

 Trajectorizer

 The Trajectorizer settings control how the 2D marker data is converted into 3D points in the calibrated volume.
-The trajectorizer performs reconstruction of 2D data into 3D data, and these settings control how markers are created in the 3D scene over time.
+The Trajectorizer performs reconstruction of 2D data into 3D data, and these settings control how markers are created in the 3D scene over time.

-3D Velocity Threshold
+3D Acceleration Threshold

 • What it does: This setting controls the maximum distance between a marker trajectory and its predicted position.